 Read more here.

 What does love feel like in a person’s life when they are trying to drop the past?

 The truth remains that our past travels with us wherever we go.
-Only when we are in dark, our shadow merges with the darkness around it.
-In such darkness, we may momentarily feel that we have no baggage but that’s an illusion because we have not got rid of the darkness.
-Instead, we have hidden ourselves from light.
+Only when we are in the dark, our shadow merges with the darkness around it.
+In such darkness, we may momentarily feel that we have no baggage but that’s an illusion because we have not gotten rid of the darkness.
+Instead, we have hidden ourselves from the light.
 Even the best-lived life hides in its heart a darkness of some kind.

 And that’s just about the only method I know of dropping our baggage: we must journey towards light with hope and compassion for ourselves and others.
 Forgive yourself for the mistakes of the past.
 Go easy.
 This will do you much good and will help you do good for others, which in the long run can only ever be a good thing.

 How do we express our love for someone with kindness and sincerity?